mk-fg/linux-ebpf-connection-overseer/README.md

 that close within seconds won't really get counted properly.

-It doesn't seem to be useful to count couple KiB on those anyway, so traffic counters on those just aren't displayed to have less visual noise, until rx+tx traffic crosses basic 5K threshold.
+It doesn't seem to be useful to count couple KiB on those anyway, so traffic counters just aren't displayed there to have less visual noise, until rx+tx traffic crosses basic 5K threshold.

 [ebpf.c]: ebpf.c